 Are you thinking of spending some time abroad during your studies at McGill?
 There are many options for you to investigate.
 If you are an undergraduate and interested in study abroad or study away opportunities for credit, McGill Abroad is your best source of information.
-If you are a student looking specifically for a global health related research or clinical placements then the Global Health Programs office might have some ideas for you.
+If you are a student looking specifically for global health-related research or clinical placements then the Global Health Programs office might have some ideas for you.

 All students need to think about why they are seeking out international opportunities and consider their underlying motivations.
 We recommend you take time to speak with faculty members, mentors, and peers who have worked internationally on projects similar to your interests.